Dorr Eugene Felt (right) and his sponsor Robert Tarrant also shared an interest in fishing

 In Chicago he started work with the Pullman Company on a maintenance crew, eventually being promoted to foreman, a job which he left to become a sewing machine salesman.
 The life of a traveling salesman was not to be and he soon returned to his love of machines, taking a position with Ostrander and Huke at a machine shop that used planing machines to cut metal to varying depths.

 These ideas did not go unnoticed and Felt was approached by A. B. Lawther who offered him a place to work in return for shares in any resulting inventions.
-Felt took Lawther up on his offer and by 1885 he had produced a working model of his calculating machine, that will be later on called the Comptometer and will make him a famous and rich man.
+Felt took Lawther up on his offer and by 1885 he had produced a working model of his calculating machine, which would be later called the Comptometer and would make him a famous and rich man.

 Dorr Eugene Felt with his beloved Comptometer

 Felt has always been an interested student of live topics of the day.
-He was a director of US Chamber of Commerce and his opinions are sought and carefully considered by his fellow business men, and he has frequently made suggestions of value to the President and national lawmakers.
+He was a director of the US Chamber of Commerce and his opinions are sought and carefully considered by his fellow businessmen, and he has frequently made suggestions of value to the President and national lawmakers.

 Dorr Felt has been a wide traveler in various parts of the world.
-Felt was a member of the Chicago Athletic Association, and of the Union League and City clubs of Chicago, of the Wisconsin Society of Chicago, the Sons of the American Revolution, and other organizations, social, business, and educational.
+Felt was a member of the Chicago Athletic Association, the Union League and City Clubs of Chicago, the Wisconsin Society of Chicago, the Sons of the American Revolution, and other organizations, social, business, and educational.